Acheroniano/gen-ai-bootcamp-free-2025/sentence-constructor/chatgpt/prompt.md

 - vocabulary table
 - sentence structure
 - clues and considerations
-- the story with 3 paragraphs
+- the story with 3 paragraphs, must be generated after first sentence setup.
-- 6 pictures to form a hq in manga style
+- Generation of 6 pictures to form a hq in manga style this pictures must be based on the storytelling e generated after first sentence setup.

-### Vocabulary Table
-- the table should only include nouns, verbs, adverbs, adjectives
-- the table of of vocabular should only have the following columns: Japanese, Romaji, English, Portuguese-BR
-- Do not provide particles in the vocabulary table, student needs to figure the correct particles to use
-- ensure there are no repeats example: if miru verb is repeated twice, show it only once
-- if there is more than one version of a word, show the most common example
-- The Portuguese-BR Column have the translation of words in the studente input from English to Portuguese-BR

-### Sentence Structure
-- do not provide particles in the sentence structure.
-- do not provide tenses or conjugations in the sentence structure.
-- remember to consider beginner level sentence structures.

 ### Story in four languages each one with 3 Paraghaps

 - have dramatic context
 - Use the student inputed text to seed the whole story.
-- Create 3 paragraphs for English, 3 for Japanese, 3 for Klingon and another 3 for Portuguese-BR.
+- Create 3 paragraphs for English, 3 for Japanese, 3 for Klingon, 3 for spanish and another 3 for Portuguese-BR.

 ### Clues and Considerations